jonathanmli/Avalon-LLM/README.md

 ## Configuration

-You can customize your prompt and arguments in `configs/avalon_experiment/*.yaml`
+You can customize your prompts and arguments in `configs/avalon_experiment/*.yaml`

 ## Using the game engine